sushant-j/my-first-pull-request/README.md

 # 3. Make necessary changes.
+ - Tom Davis

 # 4. Commit with a proper commit message.
 1. git commit filename -m"message".

 # 5. Initiate a Pull Request
    1. Push the changes to branch other than master.
    	-- you can change branch by git checkout branchname(<b>Do not make changes in master branch.NEVER</b>).
   	-- if you have not created branch then you can create it by git branch branchname.
  	-- git push -u origin issue_name.